 13. For a lady, a gentleman always offers his seat and opens the door

-This time-honoured gentlemanly gesture has become problematic in the modern world.
-For us, it’s straight-up good manners, a spot of politeness worthy of being preserved.
+For us, this time-honoured gentlemanly gesture equates to straight-up good manners and a spot of politeness worthy of being preserved.
 Some may not feel that way (and it’s important to respect that) — but we’d rather inadvertently offend with kindness than annoy with discourtesy.

 14. A gentleman never judges

-Fast judgements say more about the person making them than they do about the people actually being judged.
-As the old adage goes: never judge a book by its cover: this is an adage a true gentleman would be highly familiar with.
+Fast judgements say far more about the person making them than they do about the people actually being judged.
+As the old adage goes, never judge a book by its cover: this is an adage a true gentleman would be highly familiar with.
 Instead, hold your opinions for when you’re a couple of illuminating chapters in…

-No matter the company, occasion or top secret mission, dress like it’s your last day on earth.
-If there’s something hanging in your wardrobe you wouldn’t be happy wearing forever, get rid of it.
+No matter the company, occasion or top secret mission: dress like it’s your last day on earth.
+If there’s something hanging in your wardrobe that you wouldn’t be happy wearing forever — get rid of it.